adatapost/emberjs-getting-started/README.md

       // Initialize the array controller with an empty array
       content: [],

-      // Creates a new todo with the passed title then adds it to the array
+      // Creates a new todo with the passed title, then adds it to the array
       createTodo: function(title) {
         var todo = Todos.Todo.create({ title: title });